corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_T/F_
+- Data Type: _T/F_

-When there could be any number of responses to a prompt, set this to true.
-The answers are stored in an array pointed as specified by fieldName attribute.
+- Description: When there could be any number of responses to a prompt, set this to true.
+The answers are stored in an array pointed as specified by `fieldName` attribute.

 <!-- div:title-panel -->